,

 Video: AO Smith Vertex

-As opposed to tankless, tank-type condensing water heaters are equipped with one super performing helical heat exchanger, which is surrounded by water.
-Good examples are AO Smith Vertex and American Polaris (available on amazon), both utilizing a fully condensing design that ensures high thermal efficiency of 96% and performance that rivals much larger heaters.
+Unlike tankless models, tank-type condensing water heaters have a single high-performing helical heat exchanger surrounded by water.
+Excellent examples are AO Smith Vertex and American Polaris (available on Amazon), both utilizing a fully condensing design that ensures an impressive thermal efficiency of 96%, rivaling much larger heaters.

-The flue spirals around and inside the tank so that the combustion gases spend more time releasing the heat until the water vapor in the gas - a natural by-product of the combustion process - condenses, releasing even more energy.
-The spot where the flue exits the tank is barely warm to the touch.
+The combustion gases travel through the flue spirals around and inside the tank, increasing heat transfer and causing water vapor in the gas, a natural by-product of the combustion process, to condense and release even more energy.
+The exit point of the flue is barely warm to the touch.

-Another quality component includes the metal fiber burner that is ultra-resistant to stress and corrosive water effect.
-It is located in the sealed combustion chamber, where it can generate very clean and high-intensity blue flame, resulting in less pollution but intensive heat transfer.
+Another quality component is the metal fiber burner, which is highly resistant to stress and corrosive water effects.
+It is located in the sealed combustion chamber, generating a very clean and high-intensity blue flame, resulting in less pollution and intensive heat transfer.

 How condensing water heaters work

-Condensing water heaters are gas-fired units with a similar water heating process as conventional models.
-The problem with the conventional heaters, the most popular heating systems in America and Canada, is that too much heat energy is wasted when the products of combustion - flue gases are vented out.
+Condensing water heaters are gas-fired units that operate similarly to conventional models.
+However, these conventional heating systems, which are the most popular in America and Canada have a major drawback: they waste a lot of heat energy when flue gases are vented out.

-That is why the condensing boilers have to have larger and more efficient heat exchangers than traditional boilers, including some other additions.
+To achieve such efficiency, condensing boilers require larger and more efficient heat exchangers than traditional boilers, along with other improvements.

-The water vapor produced by the burning gas in the boiler condenses back into liquid water, releasing the latent heat of vaporization from the water.
-Because latent heat is a significant source of energy, condensing boilers have efficiency ratings up to 98%.
+One key advantage of condensing boilers is that the water vapor produced by burning gas in the boiler condenses back into liquid water, releasing the latent heat of vaporization.
+This latent heat is a significant source of energy that condensing boilers can recover, resulting in efficiency ratings of up to 98%.

 Things to consider: buying tips and benefits

-• The installation is more complicated and requires more skills and time, also for troubleshooting and maintenance.
+• The installation is more complicated and may require more skills and time for troubleshooting and maintenance.

-• Tank-type models have a first-hour rating much higher than conventional heaters, with the same capacity.
-That means a smaller unit will provide as much hot water as the larger but less efficient model.
+• Tank-type models are recommended for high-demand homes, with a first-hour rating much higher than conventional heaters of the same capacity.
+This means that a smaller unit can provide as much hot water as a larger, less efficient model.

 • The condensing boilers are one of the most environmentally friendly heating systems, reducing CO2 and NOx emissions.